beweonline/moesspruino/README.md

 # [moessARM](https://beweonline.github.io/)

 ...is a robotics project originally for [Moessinger](https://www.moessinger.at/index.php/angebot/htl-kooperationsklasse) junior high school's design and technology education
 it's originally intended for the school's H track that cooperates with the adjacent vocational institute for [electrical engineering](https://htl-klu.at/et)
 the project includes a number of subsystems like
+-  a *project website* with videos and code samples
+-  *didactic material* - presentations on coding and microcomputing
--  **moesspruino** a customized Espruino IDE
+-  **moesspruino** on- and offline versions of a customized Espruino IDE
 -  **sg90.js** an object-orientated sg90 servo library
+-  **sg91.js** version for use with mobile programming (gentle on resources)
--  **moessARM** schematics for a robot arm
+-  **moessARM** schematics / handouts for a 4-servos robotic arm
+-  **moessARMjunior** schematics for a simple 2-servos arm
--  **okuda rc** an ajax interface for its mobile cnc
+-  **okuda rc** an ajax sliders interface for mobile cnc
--  didactic material on a project website
+-  **editor rc** an ajax repl for mobile programming
 -  **moessbian** a custom Debian as a vbox virtual machine

-tutorials and walkthrough can be expected after the test run, late 2023
+tutorials and walkthroughs can be expected summer 2025

 background
 ----------
-the main interrest lies in constructing a model of an articulated robot with pick-and-place functionality, _from scratch_
+- the main interrest lies in constructing a model of an articulated robot with pick-and-place functionality, _from scratch_
-K8/9 pupils want to program animations for several servo motors with minimal supervision
+- K8/9 pupils want to program animations for several servo motors with minimal supervision
-gentle exposure to cnc and oo-programming to comply with Austrian national curriculum changes in t/d education
+- offer gentle exposure to cnc and oo-programming to comply with Austrian national curriculum changes in t/d education
-aside from initial setup costs the project's annual recurrent expense per unit shouldn't exceed 10€
+- aside from initial setup costs the project's annual *recurrent* expense per unit shouldn't exceed 10€
-while electronic equipment would remain at school, parents would cover the cost for the mechanical structure which pupils get to keep
-as one may learn from the below statement of costs, school has to fund 26€ for reusable material while legal guardians contribute 10€
-if teamwork is employed as a means of speeding up mechanical construction, an amicable mode of sharing or assigning cost has to be found
+if electronic equipment were to remain at school, parents would cover the expense of the mechanical structure which pupils would get to keep; as one may learn from the below statement of costs, school would've to fund 26€ for reusable materials while legal guardians would contribute a mere 10€; if teamwork is employed as a means of speeding up mechanical construction, an amicable mode of sharing or assigning cost may have to be found;

 cost
 ----
-...is a matter of particular interest when affording robotics within the public school sector without government funding
+...is a matter of particular interest when affording robotics within the public schooling sector and without government funding
 every effort has been taken to design a didactic system that strikes a balance between affordability and the prerequisite to foster independent crafting by the student
-needles to mention that bulk order from global dealers is crucial in obtaining favourable discount
+needles to mention that bulk order from global retailers is crucial in obtaining favourable discount
 as of spring 2023 the total post-covid expenditure for a single moessARM robot including all the items from the list below amounted to roughly 36€
 common workshop expendables like sand paper, drillers, express white glue, hot glue and such have been neglected here